 Tip: Replace the chain and both sprockets together to ensure even wear and optimal life.

-Your bike’s overall gear ratio is (rear‑sprocket teeth) ÷ (front‑sprocket teeth).
-Altering this ratio shifts your engine’s RPM at any given road speed:
+Your bike’s overall gear ratio is found by dividing the number of rear sprocket teeth by the number of front sprocket teeth.
+Changing this ratio will change your engine’s RPM at any speed:

 - Increases RPM for the same speed